 What Is Self-Sovereign Identity (SSI)?

-SSI is an emerging technology that aims to revolutionize the digital identity ecosystem.
-Unlike traditional centralized databases, SSI gives users complete control over how their identity and digital footprints are stored and handled.
-With self-sovereign identity, users own their information and can specify how much information is released to a website, application, or service, which ultimately protects them from large-scale hacks of centralized servers that can lead to identity theft and fraud.
+Self-sovereign Identity (SSI) is an emerging technology that aims to revolutionize the digital identity ecosystem.
+SSI offers users full control over the storage and management of their identity and digital footprints, distinguishing it from traditional centralized databases.
+With SSI, you can control your information and dictate how much of it is released to websites, apps, or services.
+This level of control safeguards you from massive centralized server hacks that often lead to identity theft and fraud.

 Why The Need For SSI Is Non-Negotiable